Policies & Expectations

 - School officials will use the information provided to decide whether or not to grant course credit or placement.
 Many factors may influence a school's decision, including state and local standards and requirements and the ability to match eStudies course content to a comparable course in the school.

 If a local school grants course credit for a student's work in Duke TIP eStudies, it means that the school is willing to accept the eStudies course as an equivalent to a similar course offered in the local system or school.
-Often a school district will require a certain number of contact hours for the course to qualify for credit.
-The nature of an online course makes it difficult to approximate contact hours, but eStudies courses are designed to require 70-105 hours of contact with course instructor, peers, content, and instructional activities.

 If the school official asks for a grade from Duke TIP, remember that Duke TIP eStudies is a nongraded program, and thus we are unable to issue a grade or transcript for work completed.